 Payments for primary carers

-For information on these payments and to work out which one you might be entitled to you, read Inland Revenue’s guide Congratulations on your new baby.
-You can contact Inland Revenue on 0800 377 777.
+For information on these payments see Inland Revenue’s guide Congratulations on your new baby.

 Parental leave for new parents in paid work

-If you are in paid work and want to take parental leave from that work to care for a new child, the Ministry of Business, Innovation and Employment website contains information about the rights and obligations of employees, employers and self-employed people in respect of parental leave.
-It contains information on:
+If you are in paid work, including self-employment, and want to take parental leave from that work to care for a new child, the following resources may be helpful:

-- the current parental leave entitlements, (that is maternity leave, special leave, partner/paternity leave, extended leave, and paid parental leave)
+- the current parental leave entitlements, (maternity leave, special leave, partner/paternity leave, extended leave, and paid parental leave)

-Childcare, encompassing both out of school care (OSCAR), and early childhood education (ECE), is a key enabler of women’s participation in the labour market.
+Childcare, encompassing out of school care (OSCAR) and early childhood education (ECE), is a key enabler of women’s participation in the labour market.

-In 2012 the Ministry commissioned a selective review of the evidence about the labour participation of mothers in response to changes in early childhood costs.
+In 2012, the Ministry for Women commissioned a selective review of the evidence about the labour participation of mothers in response to changes in early childhood education costs.
 This found a general consensus that labour force participation among mothers of pre-school children is sensitive to childcare costs.